onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

                 <ul>
                     <li>You have successfully changed how 1Password software development functions to meet a critical need.</li>
                     <li>You have a large internal network across software development and engage with other leaders to solve problems (technical, organizational, or social).
 You have developed strong credibility throughout the company.</li>
-                    <li>You choose the most critical software development challenges in your path and establish yourself as a primary accountable party for 1Password's success in meeting these challenges.</li>
+                    <li>You choose the most critical software development challenges in your path and establish yourself as a primary accountable party for the success of 1Password in meeting these challenges.</li>
                     <li>You improve the entire software development organization by teaching others and sharing your knowledge.
 You create opportunities for others to showcase and develop their skills.</li>
                 </ul>
             </td>